tgherzog/boatworks/projects/toerails/_posts/2019-03-29-deck-preparation.md

 it was closer to 5/8" on starboard and early 7/8" on port.
 It's not clear to me if this was by design or the result of a repair at some point.
 Whoever made the previous rails apparently resolved this by cutting a deeper bevel into the bottom of the rails which tapered to 5/16" as it went aft.
-That struck us as too risky; it's one thing to make minor adjustments to the toe rail's profile during the dry fit.
-We thought this approach would run the risk of oversanding the rail and ruining some very expensive wood.
-Instead, we decided to level off the deck-hull joint at the bow so it was a consistent depth all the way around.
+We decided instead to fill in the port-side joint so that it was consistent with the starboard side.

 To begin, Sonny sanded through the paint and gelcoat on the hull side of the joint to expose the fiberglass.
 We then made a dam with painter's tape on the hull to keep the epoxy from running off the side.
 For strength